Pedagogy, Policy, and Praxis in the GCC

 qualifications, and assessment and accountability.
 Comparative studies reflecting on the global educational landscape are welcome for submission to the Society.

-The 2025 GCES Symposium calls for papers exploring, but not limited to, the following areas:
+The GCES 2025 Symposium calls for papers exploring, but not limited to, the following areas:

 Michele Schweisfurth is Professor of Comparative and International Education at the University of Glasgow in Scotland, and was President 2023-24 of the British Association for International and Comparative Education.
 Her primary research interest is pedagogy, focusing on internationally travelling policies and notions of ‘best practice’.
 Originally from Canada, she has worked as a teacher, teacher educator, or adult educator in six different countries, and conducted research and consultancy in many others.
 Past roles include editor of the journal Comparative Education, Chair of Trustees for the UK Forum for International Education and Training, Senior Research Fellow with the Education team at the UK Foreign, Commonwealth and Development Office, and Director of the Centre for International Education and Research at the University of Birmingham.
 Further details at: https://www.gla.ac.uk/schools/education/staff/micheleschweisfurth/